 Children under the age of 13 should wear jodhpurs unless they're directed by their instructors or trainers to do otherwise.
 This style of breech has a cuffed hem with two sewn-in buttons that hold an elastic band to the pant.
 This elastic band should be slipped over the paddock boot and should come to rest just in front of the heel.
 This band allows the pant to stay in place during the ride.
 Paddock boots should be partnered with matching jodhpur knee straps (also called garter straps) worn just below the knee.
 Ideally, paddock boots and garters are brown.

 The rise of the waistband is also a matter of personal preference.
 Rise refers to the distance from the crotch of the breeches to the waistband.
 Though low rise breeches are popular for schooling, they should be selected for wear in competition with extreme care.
 On many people, a regular rise breech creates a more defined and neater-looking waist underneath the show coat, and it can help support the tummy area.
 Sometimes low-rise waistbands create an unsightly gap at the back of the waistband that you should avoid for the show ring.
 However, low-rise styles may fit short-waisted riders quite well under show coats.
-Choose a style that you're not only comfortable in but that will give you a clean, polished appearance in the ring.
+Choose a style that you're not only comfortable in, but that will give you a clean, polished appearance in the ring.

-For hunter and equitation classes, you can choose either a button-down show shirt with a wrapneck or one with a standup collar and choker.
+For hunter and equitation horse show attire, you can choose either a button-down show shirt with a wrapneck or one with a standup collar and choker.
 Freedom to move is the most important aspect of fitting this type of shirt, and shirts with built-in stretch and moisture-wicking properties are extremely comfortable.
 You want ample room across the bust and over the back of the shoulders to allow you to achieve your riding positions.
 The collar should fit snugly and neatly as well, not too loosely or too tightly.

 To appear tidy, avoid shirts that pucker at the buttons down the front of the shirt.
 Sleeves should be long enough to allow you to ride comfortably.
 Consult with your trainer as to whether you will show one-half inch of cuff at the end of your jacket sleeve.
 Some trainers want to see this touch, yet others strongly oppose it.
 Be sure to choose both an appropriate color of shirt for your discipline that matches your jacket, but also one that lies neatly beneath it.